nprati01/react_blog_Frontend/README.md

 - A logged in user can go to thier profile page and see all of thier posts along with profile information

 ## Functionality updates
-- Imporve authorization and implement token based authentication
+- Improve authorization and implement token based authentication